openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/multi-device.rst

    The Multi-device execution mode described here has been **deprecated**.

-   It's functionality is now fully covered by the :ref:`CUMULATIVE_THROUGHPUT <cumulative throughput>` option of the :doc:`Automatic Device Selection <auto-device-selection>` mode.
+   It's functionality is now fully covered by the :ref:`CUMULATIVE_THROUGHPUT <cumulative throughput>` option of the :doc:`Automatic Device Selection <../../openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection>` mode.
    This way, all available devices in the system can be used without the need to specify them.

 How MULTI Works